insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Florida for bundling home and auto insurance is 33175, with an average cost of $6,859.
-Here are the 10 most expensive ZIP codes:
+The most expensive ZIP code in Florida for home and auto insurance bundling is 33175 at an average rate of $6,859.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference